Wyking Jones

-Wyking L. Jones (born January 8, 1973) is a Real Estate Agent in Las Vegas, NV for Realty One Group.
-He is a former American basketball coach, college and professional player, basketball broadcasting analyst, and actor.
-He was the head coach of the California Golden Bears men's basketball program for two seasons (2017–19), and was most recently an assistant coach on the men's basketball team at the University of Washington (2021–23).
+Wyking L. Jones (born January 8, 1973) is an American basketball coach, former college and professional player, basketball broadcasting analyst, actor, and real estate agent.
+He was head coach of the California Golden Bears men's basketball program for two seasons (2017–19), and was most recently an assistant coach on the men's basketball team at the University of Washington (2021–23).

-As of 2023, Jones has found his passion as a successful real estate agent specializing in the luxury market in the Las Vegas area.
+As of 2026, Jones is a real estate agent in the Las Vegas area.

 Biography

 Early life

 A native of Inglewood, California, Jones attended St. Bernard High School where he played basketball and was recruited by the likes of Oregon, Oregon State, UCLA and UC Santa Barbara, but ultimately decided to attend Loyola Marymount, where he was a ball boy in elementary school.

 Collegiate career

 Jones attended Loyola Marymount from 1991 to 1995 under head coach John Olive.
 A two-time All-West Coast Conference selection, Jones emerged in a starring role his junior and senior seasons going from averaging 3.5 points per game and 2.2 rebounds per game in his first two seasons to 19.7 points per game and 8.0 rebounds per game in his junior season and 13.1 points per game and 5.9 rebounds per game in his senior year.
 Jones graduated with a degree in Business Administration and ended his collegiate career with 1,076 points, which is good for 24th all-time, along with 493 rebounds, which also ranks 24th all-time.